In so many ways we live to follow the sun

 Only one end-goal persisted in 6-year-old Max’s mind: Father promised to take him to the amusement park if he obeyed and played by the rules.
 As if his life depended on it, he hugged the heavy package as tightly as he could.

 “This is an important task.
 Daddy is counting on you.
 Don’t let me down, you hear?”

 “Yes, Daddy.”
 Max grinned.

-When the time came, one of Father’s assistants pushed Max out of the black sedan.
 “Go.
 Do what you’ve been told.
 Man in black trenchcoat.
 Chin scar.
 Remember.”

 Just then, the supposed man in the long black trenchcoat appeared.
 He was crossing the junction when he saw Max, then proceeded to walk in Max’s direction.
 Max squatted over the package, watched as the man hesitated, then opened up his strides towards Max.

 When he was close enough, Max caught a flash of his face.
 Indeed, a prominent white scar covered a large part of his chin.

 Convinced that this was the man Father had instructed him to pass the package to, Max stood up and pointed to the white package.
 He looked at Max, then to the package, and nodded.
 Picking up the package, he turned to leave.